alexacarlson/DeepDesign2019/README.md

 Projects can be created manually or automatically from a Job corresponding to the current working directory name.
 Experiments are used to create and start either a single Job or multiple Jobs (eg for a hyperparameter search or distributed training).
 Gradient Jobs are designed for executing code (such as training a deep neural network) on a CPU or GPU without managing any infrastructure.
+Experiments are used to train machine learning models.
 Jobs are part of a larger suite of tools that work seamlessly with Gradient Notebooks, and our Core product, which together form a production-ready ML/AI pipeline.

 A Job consists of: